uoon-dev/share-goods/README.md

 # Share Goods
-An order system for StyleShare Goods based on React based on [create-react-app](https://github.com/facebook/create-react-app/)
+An order system for StyleShare Goods with React based on [create-react-app](https://github.com/facebook/create-react-app/)

 ## Demos